Important Class Information

 If your child rides a bus he/she will always be put on the bus unless I receive a note from you or get a message from the office.
 In an emergency, please do not leave a message on my voicemail or e-mail regarding information for that afternoon, as I may not get it in time.
 I cannot accept verbal messages from your child or a sibling regarding this matter.
 I cannot put a child on a different bus than assigned.
 You will need to contact the office to make necessary arrangements if their bus information is to be changed.

-Kindergarteners eat lunch at 11:35.
+Kindergarteners eat lunch at 11:30.
 Your child may bring a lunch from home (this can not be put in a school refrigerator) or you may buy school lunch.
 Please go to www.paypams.com for information on setting up a lunch account or see the office about paying by cash or check.
-A lunch menu will go home monthly and is also available online on SPPS website.
+A lunch menu is available online on.
 If your child buys lunch at school, they will receive a pin number.
 Please help your child learn their pin number.
 Please send money in a sealed envelope and remind your child to give it to me when they arrive at school.

 Accidents happen here at school, whether it is a bathroom accident, a spill from lunch, or wet from the slushy playground.
 There are many times your child may need a change of clothes.
 We do have a limited supply here at school, so we ask that you put a shirt, pair of pants, underwear, and socks in a zip-lock bag to leave in your child’s coat room bin.